 Russell’s statement along with other aspects of Fathom’s marketing suggest a misunderstanding of the meaning of a brand.
 First, a brand is not created upon the wishes of the company itself but rather derives from the emotional reaction among the people who have touched the product.
 Second, a brand has a financial expression visible only in the rear view mirror, or the higher margins found in historical financial statements, not the future financial projections of the analysts.

-Finally, the most striking aspect of Fathom’s failure was in missing the meaning of transformation and a host of other words that supposedly sparkle with extra meaning (and higher margins).
+Finally, the most striking aspect of Fathom’s failure was in missing the meaning of transformation and a host of other words that supposedly sparkle with extra meaning (and higher margins) in the travel industry.
 Among the Fathom customers, there apparently was far less interest in the exteriority (superficiality) of a few hours of “social impact” in a foreign country by becoming what amounted to imported day labor.
 Rather, the real meaning of the words is the deeds and actions behind them and the impact on the people who are paying for that meaning.

 Making a connection to an internal, personal place where, for example, people can break a pattern of repetition, cut loose the modern grid of predictability and allow themselves to be challenged intellectually and emotionally may have met a market need.
-It is no wonder the Cuban government never warmed up to the concept of Americans planting trees in Cuba or making paper-mâché greeting cards by hand like Fathom travelers in the Dominican Republic were engaged in.
+It is no wonder – and a small dose of irony – that the communist Cuban government never warmed up to the concept of Americans planting trees in Cuba or making paper-mâché greeting cards by hand like Fathom travelers’ were up to in the Dominican Republic.

 The term Experience Economy was first described in an article published in 1998 by B. Joseph Pine II and James H. Gilmore, titled “The Experience Economy.”

-For Airbnb, its impact in Cuba is indeed transformative.
+There is no other lens to better see Fathom’s failure than through Airbnb.
+Its impact in Cuba is indeed transformative and represents what is working today.
 For Cuba’s economy, Airbnb is alieving very low hotel occupancy vacancy rates and high room rates.
-And, on a personal level, the company’s product offers travelers an authentic experience through the cultural engagement of staying in someone’s home.
+And, on a personal level, the company’s product offers travelers an authentic experience found in home sharing.
 For Cubans themselves, running a small business by renting out a room through Airbnb puts them in touch with their own sense of self-sufficiency, perhaps for the first time in generations.

 Today Airbnb’s listings have grown to nearly 20,000 and the company has launched a new offering called “Experiences,” an open platform for people to share their authentic experiences and favorite places with travelers, according to the company.